gideongoldin/TurkGate/README.md

 After performing a web-based installation, TurkGate initializes a database on your server to track workers, HITs, and groups.
 Any number of coordinated researchers can share one such installation.
-To control access to their surveys the researchers simply create their Mechanical Turk HITs using the templates provided for HIT creation via Mechanical Turk's web interface *or* its command line tools.
+The researchers get easy to use web-based tools for creating HITs with TurkGate access  control, providing workers with dynamic, secure completion codes, and verifying those completion codes.

 ## More information

 Please visit the [TurkGate Wiki](https://github.com/gideongoldin/TurkGate/wiki "TurkGate Wiki") for more information.